 Youth Development Counselor (Cabin Counselor and Activity Instructor)

-Typically a rising college sophomore, counselors are the primary caregivers to each camper.
+Typically a rising college Freshman, counselors are the primary caregivers to each camper.
 Counselors are responsible for planning, teaching, coordinating, and carrying out activities and guiding campers in their personal growth and daily living skills.
 Counselors will be assigned to a cabin in one of three areas: Hillside (ages 5-9), Lakeside (ages 10-11) or Hilltop (ages 12-15).
 They will assist in the direction, supervision, and organization of campers in their cabin, within activities, and throughout the camp in order to make the campers’ three weeks at camp, the best three weeks of the year!
-Typically, Counselors will teach up to two different skills with other members of the camp staff.
+Typically, Counselors will concentrate on teaching two skills with other members of the camp staff.

 Here are a few of the specialized activities taught at Camp Ton-A-Wandah.